 As regular Catz readers know, Chels and I love to imitate meals we enjoy when eating out.
 Oftentimes, that means imitating Chevy’s or California Pizza Kitchen, a couple of the casual dining establishments nearby that our whole family can enjoy, but the menu at Red Robin is another one that we enjoy reverse engineering from on occasion.
 Most people are familiar with Red’s excellent burger menu, due to their national presence, but have you ever taken the time to look at their chicken entrees?
 If you have, one item undoubtedly caught your eye – the Whiskey River Barbecue Chicken Wrap.
 If you’ve never tried it, order it the next time you’re at Red Robin – you won’t be sorry!

 In the meantime, though, we’ve been working on an imitation to share with you, and, if I may say so myself, it’s pretty dead on.
-We didn’t try to recreate Red’s Whiskey River Barbecue Sauce – that’s some secret recipe of theirs, and while it’s very tasty, I’m just as happy with Sweet Baby Ray’s (which, coincidentally, just won The Daily Meal’s barbecue sauce taste contest).
+We didn’t try to recreate Red’s Whiskey River Barbecue Sauce – that’s some secret recipe of theirs, and while it’s very tasty, we’ve been just as happy using whatever good quality barbecue sauce we happen to have stocked in the fridge.
 This was probably one of the easier “imitation” recipes that Chels and I have ever done, and now we make it all the time!

 The key “barbecue” element of these wraps is the barbecue sauce, so if you’re not in a position to grill the chicken, it’s not the end of the world.
 That being said, however, if you can, do it.
 The last couple of times we’ve made these for dinner, we’ve marinated the chicken breast in barbecue sauce for at least two hours and then grilled it over charcoal while basting it with additional barbecue sauce.
 I like to get a good, dark sear on the chicken breast first over direct heat to really caramelize the barbecue sauce, and then let it cook through over indirect heat so that it stays nice and moist inside.
 Serve with chips, or, better yet, serve them Red Robin style – with steak fries!